stonet-research/icpe24_io_scheduler_study_artifact/README.md

 make
 ```

+The SPDK directory should be provided to the scripts as the --spdk_dir option.

 SPDK needs the PCIe address to access the storage devices, to get the PCIe address:

 ```bash
 ls -l /sys/block/nvme0n1/device/device
 # output: lrwxrwxrwx 1 root root 0 Jan 27 02:00 /sys/block/nvme0n1/device/device -> ../../../0000:00:04.0
 ```

 Then the PCIe address of this storage device is 0000:00:04.0.
-This address will be used in the following experiments.
+This address will be used in the following experiments with the --spdk_dev option.

 ### Install BPF trace